 When your loved one is incarcerated, it can be difficult to know how you can help – especially if you are far away or have limited access to them.
-At Borys Law, we help prisoners navigate the distinct challenges they can face while incarcerated to ensure their legal rights are protected.
+At Borys Law, we help prisoners and their families navigate the distinct challenges of incarceration to ensure their legal rights are protected.

-Inmates serving federal sentences (sentences of 2 years or more) in prison are entitled to apply for full parole at 1/3 of their sentence and day parole 6 months prior to that and to have a hearing before the Parole Board of Canada to determine if they should be released on parole.
+Inmates serving federal sentences (sentences of 2 years or more) in prison are entitled to apply for full parole at 1/3 of their sentence and day parole, which is either 6 months prior to full parole or a minimum of 6 months, and to have a hearing before the Parole Board of Canada to determine if they should be released on parole.
 As well, federal inmates are entitled to be released on statutory release at 2/3 of their sentence, unless they are referred for detention.
 If they are, they are entitled to a hearing before the Parole Board for this as well.

 Involuntary transfers and other issues related to security level

 Cascading down to a lower security level is a great accomplishment for an inmate and can result in them having a significantly easier time serving their sentence; however, inmates can be involuntarily transferred back to a higher security institution over any misconduct or even unproven allegations.
 An involuntary transfer can have far reaching consequences for parole, temporary absences, and other privileges enjoyed by inmates.